arangodb/arangojs/README.md

 `async cursor.each(fn): any`

-Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted or *fn* explicitly returns `false`.
+Advances the cursor by applying the function *fn* to each value in the cursor's remaining result list until the cursor is exhausted or *fn* explicitly returns `false`.

 Returns the last return value of *fn*.